GEO & AI Search

 Traditional Ranking Signals

-E-E-A-T, backlinks, page experience—all still matter
+E-E-A-T, backlinks, page experience—all the factors you already optimize for in SEO still matter significantly for AI Overviews.

 Content Relevance